ftcolombo/DMD4VisualSHM/README.md

 # Introduction

-In this work, we investigated how the Dynamic Mode Decomposition (DMD), a data-driven technique, can be interpreted in a solid mechanics problem and used to identify damage in an application of Structural Health Monitoring (SHM).
-The results were divided into three parts, corresponding to the numerical and experimental analysis of the motion of a beam and the implementation of a diagnostic tool.
+In this work, we investigated how Dynamic Mode Decomposition (DMD), a data-driven technique, can be interpreted in a solid mechanics problem and used to identify damage in a Structural Health Monitoring (SHM) application.
+The results were divided into three parts, corresponding to the numerical and experimental analysis of the beam motion and the implementation of a diagnostic tool.

 # Numerical analysis of the motion of a clamped-free beam

-The motion of a clamped-free beam was simulated according to the Euler-Bernoulli beam theory and used to create two datasets: one based on the displacement of the nodes and another based on the motion captured by a video record.
+We simulated the motion of a clamped-free beam using Euler-Bernoulli theory to create two datasets: one based on the displacement over time of the nodes and another based on the motion captured by images of the beam.

 To evaluate the results illustrated in this section, you can compile the codes in the Folder *NumericalAnalysis* in the following order:
 1. analysisDMDonNodalDispl.m
 2. analysisDMDonVideoMotion_undamped.m
 3. analysisDMDonVideoMotion_damped.m

-With DMD, we decomposed the free response of a clamped-free beam described by images of the motion into *Image dynamic modes*, which are coherent to the modes shapes in Structural Dynamics:
+By applying DMD to the video record of the beam motion, we decomposed its free response into *Image dynamic modes*, which convey how the beam moves at a specific oscillation frequency and decay/growth rate.
+These image representations of the motion showed to be coherent to the modes shapes defined in Structural Dynamics for a clamped-free beam:

 https://github.com/user-attachments/assets/7234b638-388f-42f6-bd1b-f725c32bda09